Woof6/neurips22-cellseg_saltfish/README.md

 # Solution of Team saltfish for NeurIPS 2022 Cell Segmentation Challenge

-This repository is the official implementation of our paper [My Paper Title](TBA).
+This repository is the official implementation of our paper [Dual-decoder U-net for General Cell Segmentation](TBA).

 You can reproduce our method as follows step by step: